Fatwas of Osama bin Laden

-Osama bin Laden authored two fatāwā in the late 1990s.
-The first was published in August 1996 and the second in February 1998.
-At the time, bin Laden was not a wanted man in any country except his native Saudi Arabia, and was not yet known as the leader of the international terrorist organization al-Qaeda.
-Therefore, these fatāwā received relatively little attention until after the August 1998 United States embassy bombings, for which bin Laden was indicted.
+Osama bin Laden authored two fatwas: the first was published in August 1996 and the second in February 1998.
+At the time, bin Laden was not a wanted man in any country except his native Saudi Arabia, and was not yet known as the leader of the international jihadist organization al-Qaeda.
+These fatwas received relatively little attention until after the August 1998 United States embassy bombings, for which bin Laden was indicted.
 The indictment mentions the first fatwā, and claims that Khalid al-Fawwaz, of bin Laden's Advice and Reformation Committee in London, participated in its communication to the press.

-1996 fatwā
+1996 fatwa

-Bin Laden's 1996 fatwā is entitled "Declaration of War against the Americans Occupying the Land of the Two Holy Places".
+Bin Laden's 1996 fatwa is entitled "Declaration of War against the Americans Occupying the Land of the Two Holy Places".
 This document is sometimes called the Ladenese epistle, a term derived from bin Laden's nasab.
 It is a long piece, and complains of American activities in numerous countries.
 It was faxed to Arabic-language newspapers internationally but particularly in England.
 It first appeared in the London-based Arabic paper Al-Quds Al-Arabi.

-1998 fatwā
+1998 fatwa

-The 1998 fatwā reached Al Quds Al Arabi by fax, and was signed by five people, four of whom represented specific Islamist groups.
+The 1998 fatwa reached Al Quds Al Arabi by fax, and was signed by five people, four of whom represented specific Islamist groups.
 The signatories as a group were identified as the "World Islamic Front for Jihad Against Jews and Crusaders".